 Mobike is a leading provider of shared bikes.
 Each of their bike, colored in orange, has a barcode printed on the handlebar as well as the rear fender.
 I can rent any bike by scanning its barcode with the Mobike app downloaded into my smartphone.

-Amazon Fresh offers a grocery delivery service in major US cities.
+Amazon Fresh (paid link) offers a grocery delivery service in major US cities.
 They do not consider Tucson as a major city, so I never experienced this service.

 Shanghai is the largest city in the world by population, so it surely has a grocery delivery service, called "食行生鲜" (34580.com).
 Unlike Amazon Fresh, 34580.com does not drop the package on your doorstep, because most Chinese homes are apartments and packages get stolen easily.
 Instead, they have refrigerated lockers in each neighborhood.
 When you place an order in the 34580.com app, you can select a delivery date as early as the next day.
 In the evening on that day, you can swipe a membership card at the locker facility, and the locker containing your package would open.

 The produce, meats, and fish sold through 34580.com are of high quality.
 Pricing is comparable to local grocery stores, and next-day delivery is free.
-Thus, my family likes to purchase from them.
-The only downside is that each member is limited to purchase only one discount item each day, and one fish or 300 grams of beans isn't going to feed four people.
+Thus, my family enjoys purchasing from them.
+The only downside is that each member is limited to purchasing only one discount item each day, and one fish or 300 grams of beans isn't going to feed four people.